 The emotions and feelings you have after treatment may be very powerful or unpleasant and may be new to you, but they are natural.
 Worry and fatigue can leave you feeling much more emotional or sensitive than you were before.
 You may experience a whole range of unexpected emotions, such as feeling withdrawn, fearful, irritable or frustrated.

 Not everyone reacts in the same way after treatment and some people may not experience these types of emotions.
 There’s no right or wrong way to feel.

 Some people find that having a positive attitude helps them cope, but you may also feel under pressure to avoid appearing low or negative.
 Try not to put too much pressure on yourself.

 People can feel they don’t have enough support from family, friends or their healthcare team after treatment ends.
 If you feel this way, you could try telling people how you feel and how they can help.

-Some hospitals offer Health and Wellbeing events where you can get information on coping with daily life after treatment.
+Some hospitals offer health and wellbeing events where you can get information on coping with daily life after treatment.
 It’s also a chance to meet other people in a similar position to you.
 Ask your healthcare team if there are any events in your area.

+Other people with cancer can also be a great support.
 Visit our online community to talk about your experiences, share knowledge and get support from other people.

-Updated August 2018
+Updated August 2019